-- 2. All labs using highly reactive materials will complete a pre-start up safety review (Appendix I) and have a Lab safety Plan (Appendix H) prior to obtaining the material.
+- 1. All persons working with highly reactive material in Georgia Tech laboratories shall receive training in the hazards of the material and in how it is to be used in a particular process from the PI or a senior lab staff member.
+This training is to be documented (see https://ehs.gatech.edu/content/document-creating-safety-culture). - 2.
+All labs using highly reactive materials will complete a pre-start up safety review (Appendix I) and have a Lab Safety Plan (Appendix H) prior to obtaining the material.
 These will be used to produce a Standard Operating Procedure (SOP) as soon as reasonably possible. - 3.
 New processes involving pyrophoric material must be pre-approved by the GT CESC prior to material purchase.
-(Contact EHS at 4-4635 for help in completing this process.) - 4.
+(Contact EHS at 404-385-4635 for help in completing this process.) - 4.
 All purchase requests for pyrophoric and water reactive materials are routed through Buzz Mart to EHS for approval. - 5.
 Heating will be by heating tapes, mantles, or water, steam, or oil baths which will be utilized in such a way as to contain explosions whenever possible. - 6.
 Prior to starting an experiment involving potentially explosive material, the lab Safety Plan will be reviewed by the entire lab staff to ensure that all persons know what to do, were an explosion to occur.
 Additionally, it will be to ensure that provisions have been made to contain the entire reaction mixture, should a mishap occur.
 A template for a lab safety plan can be found in Appendix H.

 - 7. Dry ice-solvent baths may not be not used for reactive gases. - 8.
-Hot liquids may not brought into sudden contact with lower-boiling liquids. - 9.
+Hot liquids may not bring into sudden contact with lower-boiling liquids. - 9.
 Boiling chips may not be added once the heated liquid has exceeded its boiling point. - 10.
 The areas where highly reactive chemicals, high-pressure, or vacuum equipment are used shall be posted with signs to warn colleagues of potential danger. - 11.
-When a reaction becomes uncontrollable, heat shall removed, the addition of reagents shall be suspended, nearby lab workers shall be notified, and the chemical fume hood sash shall be closed until the temperature has dropped. - 12.
+When a reaction becomes uncontrollable, turn off the heat, the addition of reagents shall be suspended, nearby lab workers shall be notified, and the chemical fume hood sash shall be closed until the temperature has dropped. - 12.
 When a potentially hazardous reaction is attempted, total quantities of reactants shall be limited to 0.5 g in the reaction vessel. - 13.
-It is the responsibility of the researcher to ensure that emergency equipment is on hand for reactions that could runaway violently prior to beginning the experiment, and rechecking that all the equipment is still in place prior to repeating the experiment. - 14.
-When appropriate, tongs will be used to manipulate highly reactive chemicals to prevent exposure of any part of the body to possible injury (e.g., when immersing sodium metal in solvents, handling heated crucibles, or removing weighing dishes from ovens).
+It is the responsibility of the researcher to ensure that emergency equipment is on hand for reactions that could runaway violently prior to beginning the experiment, and rechecking that all the equipment is still in place prior to repeating the experiment.

+14. When appropriate, tongs will be used to manipulate highly reactive chemicals to prevent exposure of any part of the body to possible injury (e.g., when immersing sodium metal in solvents, handling heated crucibles, or removing weighing dishes from ovens).